Two killed in Tesla car crash in Florida: police

-(Reuters) - A Tesla car crashed and caught fire in Fort Lauderdale, Florida on Tuesday, killing two people, local police said on Wednesday.
+(Reuters) - Two teenagers were killed on Tuesday after the Tesla car they were traveling in crashed and caught fire in Fort Lauderdale, Florida, police said on Wednesday.

-A third person in the Model S sedan was taken to a hospital, the Miami Herald reported here late on Tuesday, adding it was not immediately clear what caused the wreck.

-“What we do know is that there was a traffic crash, single car, the vehicle was a Tesla,” said detective Tracy Figone of the Fort Lauderdale Police Department.
-“It happened at 1300 Seabreeze Boulevard.”
+A preliminary investigation showed a 2014 Tesla Model S drove off the roadway and struck a concrete wall, immediately catching fire, the Fort Lauderdale Police Department said in a statement.

-Speed may have been a factor in the crash, NBC reported here, citing the police.
+The speed of the vehicle is believed to have been a factor in the traffic crash, the police said.

+The driver, Barrett Riley of Fort Lauderdale, 18, and front seat passenger, Edgar Monserratt Martinez of Aventura, 18, were pronounced dead at the crash scene, the police said.

+The backseat passenger, Alexander Berry of Fort Lauderdale, 18, was ejected from the car on impact, and later moved to Broward Health Medical Center for treatment, police said.

+The crash happened in the 1300 block of Seabreeze Boulevard, Fort Lauderdale, and is under active investigation, the police said.

+Tesla Inc did not immediately respond for a comment.
+Shares of the company were flat at $302.09 in midday trade on Wednesday.

-While it was not immediately clear what caused the accident, there were also no reports that autopilot was a factor in the crash.
+While it was not completely clear what caused the accident, there were also no reports that autopilot was a factor in the crash.

+Tesla introduced the autopilot feature for its Model S in October 2014. reut.rs/2rtXPJE

-Tesla is currently being probed by the National Transportation Safety Board (NTSB) for a fatal crash in March in which a Tesla vehicle’s autopilot system was in use.
+Tesla is currently being probed by the National Transportation Safety Board (NTSB) for a fatal crash in March, where a Tesla vehicle’s autopilot system was in use.

 Autopilot, a form of advanced cruise control, handles some driving tasks and warns those behind the wheel they are always responsible for the vehicle’s safe operation, Tesla has said.